 Use a common-sense approach.
 Healthy cells need energy, especially during treatment.
 Avoiding sugar completely will not help treatment, but it could leave your healthy cells low on energy.
 There is room for you to enjoy your favorite dessert from time to time.
 Find a balance.
 Sugar does not need to be an all-or-nothing thing.
 Healthy eating should promote overall well-being.
 Here is the link to a supplemental reference document on this topic.1

 Myth: Breast cancer survivors can’t eat soy or should avoid soy.

 Fact: Eating soy, in moderate amounts, does not increase the risk of recurrence or death.
 Human evidence has shown that soy is not harmful, and may benefit breast cancer patients.
 A common-sense approach to consuming soy as a breast cancer survivor is to eat the food versions of soy (edamame, tofu, soymilk, tempeh) and avoid the ultra-processed versions of soy (soy powders or supplements).

 Myth: Eat organic foods, not conventionally grown food.

 Fact: There is no data showing people eating only organic have better health outcomes.
 Organic farming still uses pesticides.
+It’s also important to know that pesticide residue on conventionally grown produce is extremely low and is tightly regulated by the EPA.
 The bottom line is people need to eat fruits and vegetables.
 This is where we see benefits.